mohitksingh1412/Real-World-Dehazing-Dataset-D2L-Haze-/README.md

 - All images were captured under similar environmental illumination conditions.
 - The dataset supports both high-resolution and low-resolution image analysis.

+## 📜 License & Usage

+The images in this repository are the intellectual property of the authors.

+- The dataset is intended **for academic and research use only**
+- **Commercial use is prohibited**
+- If you use this dataset in your research, you **must cite the associated paper**
+- Redistribution must retain the original license and citation information

+See the [LICENSE](LICENSE) file for full details.
 ---